LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

     *Google Benchmark*

-We use `Spack <https://github.com/LLNL/spack>`_ to manage and build the third-party libraries on which the Axom depends.
+We use `Spack <https://github.com/LLNL/spack>`_ to manage and build the third-party libraries on which Axom depends.

 -------------------------------------------------------